feurbano/data_management_2018/program.md

 ## 2. Population Ecology Data Management (Urbano, 6 h)
 ### 2.1 SETTING UP THE POPULATION ECOLOGY DATABASE
-* 2.1.1 Introduction to the goals and the data sets used for the study case on Population Ecology Data
+* 2.1.1 Introduction to the goals and the datasets
 * 2.1.2 From Field Data to a Spatial Database: how to deal with data
 * 2.1.3 Review of the raw data and identification of errors and outliers in the original spreadsheets
 * 2.1.4 Move to a database: database data model